cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 # Learning by building and testing

-By putting something tangible in front of people who have been affected by cybercrime or fraud, we were able to learn about what they need and adjust prototypes to address more of those needs.
+By putting something tangible in front of people who've been affected by cybercrime or fraud, we were able to learn about what they need and adjust prototypes to address more of those needs.

 You can find an overview of the prototypes built, tested, and iterated on, below: